gkikola/nonny/README.md

 ------------------

-Nonny should be ready for its initial, preliminary release within the next several days, probably on or before June 12th, 2017.
+Nonny should be ready for its initial, preliminary release within the next several days, probably on or before June 16th, 2017.
 Windows binaries will be provided then.

-In the mean time, it is perfectly possible to build the game and play it in its current state.
-Nonny is quite functional, but is just missing some last-minute touches and it may be a little rough around the edges.

 Installation